godspeedsystems/gs-documentation/docs/microservices-framework/datasources/datasource-plugins/Prisma Datasource.md

 ---

 ### Sample API
-If your schema name is mysql.prisma and model name is 'post', then your event and workflow to fetch data from the database, will look like :
+If your schema name is mysql.prisma and model name is 'post', then your event and function to fetch data from the database, will look like :

 ```yaml title = src/events/post.yaml